Games-by-Mason/Oven/README.md

 # Oven

-Bakes assets into their in engine formats.
+Uses the Zig build system to bake assets into their in engine formats.